 Regulation of products

 This overview is a guide to the content within the Regulatory (EU Law) subtopic with links to the appropriate materials.
-This subtopic examines EU regulations and directives which regulate products including the safety and liability, and ecodesign requirements.
+This subtopic examines EU regulations and directives which regulate products including the safety and liability, packaging and ecodesign requirements.
 This subtopic also covers specific areas, such as construction products, cosmetic products, conflict minerals, machinery and forest-derived products.

 General product liability and safety regulations